tomakehurst/blog/source/_posts/2014-02-09-all-in-one-test-environments-with-junit.markdown

 categories:
 ---

 A major benefit of being on the JVM is the wide range of infrastructure that built natively for it.
 Combined with first-class support for threading this allows entire (scaled-down) environments to be run in-memory for testing.
-There are numerous advantages to this - faster dev feedback cycles, consistent environments across the team and the ability to set a breakpoint anywhere in the stack, to name a few.
+There are numerous advantages to this, including:

+* Faster feedback
+* Consistent environment across the team
+* Easy debugging - set breakpoints anywhere in the stack
+* Write and run integration tests for your adapters (as in [Ports and Adapters](http://www.natpryce.com/articles/000772.html)) without needing a full environment

 <!-- more -->